 - I am excited for her to experience different rides and to have favorite rides.
 She currently seems to enjoy the boat rides but also just tolerates when I take her on new rides.
 I think she will enjoy the teacups and King Arthur’s Carousel.
 She’ll also be able to shoot in Buzz Lightyear’s Astro Blasters and Toy Story Mania, and start driving an Autopia car.

-- I’m excited to take her to Turtle Talk with Crush, especially because she currently loves fish.
+- I’m excited to take her to Turtle Talk with Crush in California Adventure, especially because she currently loves marine animals.

 If you need help planning your Disneyland trip, I can help!
 I have created a free spreadsheet in Google Sheets to help my email subscribers maximize their magical trip to Disneyland.
 Once you become an email subscriber (use the handy box on the right), you will receive an email with a link to my resource library with various Disneyland resources, including my PDF of tips, downloadable Google planning sheets, Disneyland scavenger hunts, and more!
 For a sneak peek and more info on my planning sheets, click here.
 You may also be interested in my posts on taking a toddler to Disneyland, packing a diaper bag for Disneyland, or my other Disneyland posts.